 In support of the Black Lives Matter movement, especially the protests occurring throughout May and June of 2020, we have collected some of the poetry, fiction, and creative nonfiction published by Black writers in Understorey Magazine, as well as a new poem by African Nova Scotian writer Robyn Martelly.
+We have also updated and re-printed Issue 12, a full issue by and about African Nova Scotian Women.
 We recognise that systemic racism also affects Indigenous people and other people of colour.
-For more creative work on these issues, see our Teaching/Book Club page and our Past Issues.
+For more creative work on these topics, see our Teaching/Book Club page and our Past Issues.

 Who am I?

 A black man who no one sees?

 I’m a black man, just trying to be free.

 Free from discrimination, incarceration and poverty,

 Will I get blamed?